moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_image.md

 Images allow you to create series of servers with predefined configuration.<br/>
 For instance, you can prepare to scale your serving capacity with a frontend image for an Apache server.

-Potential uses
+Some potential uses:

 - Automate Server Builds
 - Create a Software Testing Environment

 There are three steps to create an Image:

-- Powered off your server
+- Power off your server
 - Create an Image
 - Verify Image creation